News

 An inaugural board has been elected as an interim step to develop the policy and procedures required and design a democratic framework where volunteer representatives are elected across each Unit Advisory Group (UAG) area for genuine, grassroots-driven governance and advocacy that amplifies the voices of all VICSES volunteers.
 Once a framework is developed, a full new board, elected by the broader membership, will then be elected in Q4 2025.

-Our inaugural (interim) board is:
+Our inaugural (interim) board

 • Mike Bagnall (President)